pnp/powershell/documentation/Add-PnPField.md

 ```

 ### -Type
-The type of the field like Choice, Note, MultiChoice.
-For a complete list of field types visit https://docs.microsoft.com/dotnet/api/microsoft.sharepoint.client.fieldtype
+The type of the field like Choice, Note, Calculate, MultiChoice.
+For a complete list of field types visit https://learn.microsoft.com/dotnet/api/microsoft.sharepoint.client.fieldtype

 ```yaml
 Type: FieldType